 "In this category, we are not the champions, so we don't need to defend; we can be challengers.
 Sometimes major players can become conservative, but we can go bold."

 The new Micra is due to be launched in mid-2016.
-The model will be led by European design and engineering teams, a strategy also adopted by the Qashqai and Juke and opposite to the current car’s global brief.
+The model will be led by European design and engineering teams, a strategy also adopted by the Nissan Qashqai and Nissan Juke and opposite to the current car’s global brief.

 Q&A with Philippe Klein, chief planning officer